michel-ba/michel-ba.github.io/about.md

 permalink: /about/
 ---

-This is the BioHack Academy documentation site of YOUR NAME
+This is the BioHack Academy documentation site of Michel Barchini.
+Architect, designer, maker, researcher, teacher and science geek - currently based in Amsterdam, operating in spaces between design, science, technology and sound.
+I work across installations, digital work, video work, and writings.